Every organization should expect change at some point.

 4. Provide Face-to-Face Briefings

 Encourage employees to attend face-to-face briefings, as this gives them opportunities to express their point of view.
-Be flexible with times and venues; it may be difficult to get everyone in a room at the same time.
+Be flexible with times and venues (consider town hall); it may be difficult to get everyone in a room at the same time.
 Monitor who has RVSP'd for which session (this helps you plan logistics such as room size and catering requirements.)

 Reinforce face-to-face executive communications - Encourage staff to ask questions and raise issues both before and after face-to-face briefings.
 This will help managers address concerns and employees to buy into changes.